 - Coordinate with our committee members to identify a project manager and the specific requirements and scope of the project

 - Work with our committee to successfully fulfill the project

 Current Volunteering Opportunities

 Quilting for A Cause Join us as we give back to the community!
 Learn how to quilt and get to know your fellow Y members all while helping those in need.
 This free volunteer-led program invites both experienced and first timers to create warm and cozy items for individuals in our community.
 Help others stay warm this winter and learn something new along the way!
 Materials will be provided.
-Volunteers will meet every Friday in the Studio D from 10:30 am-12:00pm.
+Volunteers will meet every Friday in the Michigan Room from 11:00 am-1:00 pm.

 Child Care Activity Coordinator Help create and lead activities with children from kindergarten through fourth grade.
 Activities may include craft projects, healthy snack preparation, assist with homework, physical activity exercises and more.

 Child Care Story Teller Pick a story and read it to children in our preschool or school-aged care programs.
 You could even dress up to match the story or help plan a craft or snack that works with your theme.